Deadgirl: Production

-Soundtrack
+Release

+Deadgirl premiered at the 2008 Toronto International Film Festival.
+It was also screened that year at Fantastic Fest, the Sitges International Film Festival, AFI Fest, the San Sebastian Fantasy Film Festival, the Cucalorus Film Festival, the Leeds International Film Festival, Stockholm International Film Festival, Melbourne Underground Film Festival, and the Lone Star International Film Festival.
+It was released in the U.S. by Dark Sky Films on July 24, 2009.

-VCR Records was to release the Joseph Bauer-composed soundtrack (OST), in summer 2015 on Vinyl.
+VCR Records released Joseph Bauer's soundtrack for the film on vinyl in 2015.

 Reception

-Deadgirl has a 37% approval rating on Rotten Tomatoes based on 17 reviews; the average rating is 4.52 out of 10.
-Peter Debruge of Variety wrote that it "takes a disturbing adolescent male fantasy and glosses it up just enough to pass for a legitimate horror movie", though he complimented the acting and atmosphere in the early scenes.
+Deadgirl has a 37% approval rating on Rotten Tomatoes based on 17 reviews, with an average rating of 4.52/10.
+Peter Debruge of Variety complimented the acting and atmosphere in the early scenes, and wrote that it "takes a disturbing adolescent male fantasy and glosses it up just enough to pass for a legitimate horror movie".

-The film was controversial and has been called misogynistic.
-In response, writer Haaga proposed a sequel about two women who find a naked, male zombie.
-In 2012, Complex included the film in its list of 15 most uncomfortable moments of female nudity in film.
+The film was controversial; in response to accusations of misogyny, screenwriter Trent Haaga proposed a sequel about two women who find a naked male zombie.
+In 2012, Complex ranked the film at No. 4 on its list of the 15 most uncomfortable moments of female nudity in film.